-Epiphany has partnered with Play Date to provide after school care for students on the Lower School campus.
-To utilize this service and for specific details, please contact Play Date directly at 252-633-5557 or visit playdatenewbern.com.
+Epiphany offers onsite after school care for students on the Lower School campus.
+To utilize this service and for specific details, please contact Jessica Phelps, Administrative Assistant, at iphelps@epiphanyglobalschool.org or call 252-638-0122 ext.
+113.

 Other area providers offer after school pickup to Epiphany.
 Should you have arrangements for an outside provider to pick up your child you must have a completed After School Transportation Release Form on file.
-These forms may be obtained at the front desk on the Henderson campus or via the parent portal.
+These forms may be obtained at the front desk on the Henderson campus or via the parent ccasciello@epiphanyglobalschool.orgportal.